AKripper/COPS-CSOC/Infosec Week-1/Challenge 2/OSINT Exercises/e) OSINT Exercises 26/README.md

 a) At which train stations did the person board and alight?

+### Bonus Challenges

+- Identify the mode of transportation in each image.
+- Determine the type of train they rode.
+- Estimate the speed at which the train was travelling when the footage was recorded.
+- Calculate approximately how far did the person travel overall.

 ## Writeup
 The zip file contains the following pics and videos.
 I arranged them in the order they were taken as we must assume that the person was travelling and was taking pictures along his way.